Business acumen: Development

 Programs designed to improve an individual or group's business acumen have supported the recognition of the concept as a significant topic in the corporate world.
 Executive Development Associates' 2009/2010 survey of Chief Learning Officers, Senior Vice Presidents of Human Resources, and Heads of Executive and Leadership Development listed business acumen as the second most significant trend in executive development.
 A 2011 report explores the impact of business acumen training on an organization in terms of intangibles and more tangible expressions of value.
 The findings support the notion that business acumen is a learned skill — developed on the job by learning the required skills from knowledge mentors while working in different employment positions.
 They also suggest that the learning process ranges widely, from structured internal company training programs, to an individual's self-chosen moves from one position to another.

-The combination of these reports and surveys indicate that business acumen is a learned skill of increasing importance within the corporate world.
+The combination of these reports and surveys indicates that business acumen is a learned skill of increasing importance within the corporate world.
 There are different types of business acumen development programs available: